Tools

 You may be using these words interchangeably but learn the differences between the two.

-Oftentimes, the terms "colander" and "strainer" are used interchangeably—and that's okay.
+The terms "colander" and "strainer" are often used interchangeably—and that's okay.
 However, these staple accessories serve slightly different purposes when it comes to their design and use in the kitchen.
 So, what’s the difference between a strainer and a colander?
 When should you use each?
 Follow along below to find out.

 What Is a Colander?

-A colander is a large, bowl-shaped container that’s made with lots of little holes or slits along the sides and bottom.
-The purpose of these openings is to allow water or other liquids to pass through and drain while leaving the rest of the ingredients, such as a large portion of cooked pasta, in the container.
+A colander is a large, bowl-shaped container that’s made with small holes or slits along the sides and bottom to allow water or other liquids to pass through.
+This allows water to drain, while leaving the rest of the ingredients, such as a large portion of cooked pasta, in the container.

 Colanders are heavy-duty kitchen items that can be made of any number of materials, ranging from simple plastics to stainless steel.
 They may or may not feature a flat base that allows them to be set down while continuing to drain.
 Most colanders will also have handles that allow for easy and safe draining of ingredients, even if they've been cooking in boiling water.